-As the TRANSGOV project progresses, we will make research and policy outputs available here.
+As the TRANSGOV project progresses, we will make publications available here.

 Below are selected publications by TRANSGOV team members prior to the start of the project.
 These publications provide context for our work and outline research gaps that we seek to fill.